Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Decoding of Interleaved Linearized Reed--Solomon Codes

-is a generator matrix of an $[n,n-t-1]$ LRS code (which is \ac{MDS} in the Hamming metric), $\B$ has rank $n-t-1$.
-Hence, the overall rank of $\LODecMat$ is $t+(n-t-1)=n-1$. \end{itemize} \end{IEEEproof}
+The proof of Lemma~\ref{lem:properties_LODecMat_ILRS} can be found in Appendix~\ref{app:proofs_ILRS}.
 Note, that by the rank-nullity theorem statement~\ref{itm:transformed_LO_matrix}) in Lemma~\ref{lem:properties_LODecMat_ILRS} also implies that also the $\Fqm$-linear right kernels of the two matrices are the same.
-We now derive properties of elements in the right $\Fqm$-kernel of the decoding matrix, that lay the foundations for a Loidreau--Overbeck-like decoder for \ac{ILRS} codes.
+We now derive properties of elements in the right $\Fqm$-kernel of the decoding matrix, that lay the foundations for an \ac{LOlike} decoder for \ac{ILRS} codes.

 \begin{lemma}[Properties of Right Kernel] Suppose that $\lambda_{n-t-k}(\E)_{\a}$ has $\Fqm$-rank $t$.
 Let $\h = (\h^{(1)} \mid \h^{(2)} \mid \dots \mid \h^{(\ell)}) \in \Fqm^n$ be a non-zero vector in the right kernel of the decoding matrix $\LODecMat$ in~\eqref{eq:LO_matrix_ILRS}.
 Then: \begin{enumerate} \item We have $\rk_{q}(\h^{(i)})=n_i-t_i$ for all $i=1,\dots,\ell$, i.e., $\h$ has sum-rank weight $\SumRankWeight(\h) = n-t$. \item There are invertible matrices $\T^{(i)} \in \Fq^{n_i \times n_i}$, for all $i=1,\dots,\ell$, such that the first (leftmost) $t_i$ positions of $\h^{(i)} \T^{(i)}$ are zero. \item For the matrices $\T^{(i)} \in \Fq^{n_i\times n_i}$ above, define $\D^{(i)} := \left({\T^{(i)}}^{-1}\right)^\top$.
 Then, the rightmost $n_i-t_i$ columns of $\E^{(i)} \D^{(i)}$ are zero. \item Write $\vecbetatilde^{(i)} := \vecbeta^{(i)} \D^{(i)}$ and denote by $\tilde{r}^{(i)}_{j,\mu}$ the $\mu$-th entry of $\r^{(i)}_j\D^{(i)}$.
-Then, independently for any $j=1,\dots,\intOrder$, the $j$-th message polynomial $f^{(j)}$ can be uniquely reconstructed from the received word as the interpolation polynomial
+Then, independently for any $j=1,\dots,\intOrder$, the $j$-th message polynomial $f_j$ can be uniquely reconstructed from the received word as the interpolation polynomial

 where $\set{B}_j \defeq \{(\tilde{\beta}^{(i)}_\mu,\tilde{r}^{(i)}_{j,\mu}, a_i):i=1,\dots,\shots, \mu=t_i+1,\dots,n_i\}$. \end{enumerate} \end{lemma}